Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Hadronic tensor and longitudinal structure function

 With all the matrix elements available using aforementioned TN methods, we now present our final calculation of the hadronic tensors $W^{00}(x_B,q^0,q^1)$ and $W^{11}(x_B,q^0,q^1)$, as defined in Eq.~\eqref{e.W2}, by performing discrete Fourier transforms in both $q^0$ and $q^1$.
 In particular, we restrict to the region $q^0 < q^1$ such that $Q^2 > 0$.
 In Fig.~\ref{f.HT}, we show numerical results at a fixed system size $\mathcal{V}=24$ with increasing number of qubits $N=80,\, 100,\, 120$, corresponding to decreasing lattice spacings $ag=0.3,\, 0.24,\, 0.2$.
 Despite small variations in the values of $q^1\,a$, controlled by the discretization $\delta q^1=2\pi/(N_x \Delta x)$, both the shapes and peak locations of the hadronic tensors are in good agreement.
 Notably, in the hadron rest frame, the Bjorken variable $x_B = Q^2 /(2 M_h q^0)$ is heavily controlled by the choices of $q^0$ and $q^1$.
 To obtain results in the physically relevant region of $0 < x_B < 1$, we use a small lattice spacing down to $ag=0.2$ with $N=120$ qubits.

 Using the smallest lattice spacing of $a=0.2$, we compute in Fig.~\ref{f.HT_N120} both the hadronic tensors and the corresponding longitudinal structure functions according to Eq.~\eqref{e.FL2} for physically relevant values of $0< x_B <1$.
 In particular, we find the $x_B$ values in the results of the $N=120$ simulation lie approximately in the region around $0.5$, specifically in the range $0.5334 < x_B < 0.579$, primarily due to the specific choices used in our discretizations, $\delta q^0$ and $\delta q^1$.
-We observe a peak at $Q^2 \sim 15~\mathrm{GeV}^2$ with a magnitude in the range $0.1$--$1$, which is in qualitative agreement with DIS measurements at HERA (H1, ZEUS)~\cite{Lobodzinska:2003yd}.
+We observe a peak at $Q^2 \sim 15~\mathrm{GeV}^2$ with a magnitude in the range $0.1$--$1$.
 Qualitatively, the behavior is consistent with a picture in which longitudinal scattering strength is largest when the virtual probe efficiently couples to the dominant hadron excitations, while at larger momentum transfer the overlap with those excitations diminishes.
 Notably, Eq.~\eqref{e.FL2} implies that $F_L(x_B, Q^2)$ vanishes as $Q^2 \to 0$.
 Indeed, since $x_B = Q^2/(2M_h q^0) \to 0$ when $Q^2 \to 0$, we have $F_L(x_B, Q^2) = 2x_B\,(W^{11}-W^{00}) \to 0$ provided the hadronic tensor components $W^{00}$ and $W^{11}$ remain finite, which is the case here.
 This behavior follows directly from the definition of the longitudinal structure function in the $(1+1)$-dimensional Schwinger model.
 For reference, in QCD, physically, in the real-photon limit $Q^2 \to 0$ only transverse photon polarizations exist, so the longitudinal cross section $\sigma_L$ vanishes by definition.
 Consequently, $F_L(x_B,Q^2)\propto Q^2\,\sigma_L(x_B,Q^2)$ must also vanish at $Q^2=0$~\cite{Kovchegov:2012mbw,Beuf:2017bpd}.